DarielEGM/Python_Data_Analytics_Course/README.md

 # Tools I Used
 - For my deep dive into the data analyst job market, I harnessed the power of several key tools:
 Python: The backbone of my analysis, allowing me to analysis the data and find critical insights.
 I also use the following Python libraries:
-    - Pandas Library:This was used to analyze the data.
+    -Pandas Library:This was used to analyze the data.
     -Matplotlib Library: I visualized the data.
     -Seaborn Library:Jelped me create more advanced visuals.
 -Jupyter Notebooks: The tool I used to run my Python scripts wich let me easily include my notes and analysis.